-Performance-Based Non-vested Share Awards - On April 8, 2013, the Company's Board of Directors approved an equity incentive program under the 1998 Plan pursuant to which the Board of Directors granted performance-based non-vested share awards for a total of 800,000 shares of Common Stock to various executive officers and employees of the Company.
-All 800,000 non-vested shares have a grant date fair value of \$3.14 per share.
-The first potential vesting date is the Company's earnings release date for its 2014 first fiscal quarter and each subsequent potential vesting date is each of the Company's quarterly earnings release dates thereafter through the release date for the first quarter of 2017.
+On March 10, 2014, the Company granted 40,000 shares of non-vested stock that vest in proportion to the ratio that the Company's "Cumulative Net Non-GAAP EBITDA" achieved over a three-year performance period compares to the Cumulative Net Non-GAAP EBITDA goal of \$10.5 million.
+The first potential vesting date is the Company's earnings release date for its 2015 first fiscal quarter and each subsequent potential vesting date is each of the Company's quarterly earnings release dates thereafter through the release date for the first quarter of 2017.
 Shares not vested as of the release date for the first quarter of 2017 are forfeited.
+On April 8, 2013, the Company granted performance-based non-vested share awards for a total of 800,000 shares of Common Stock to various executive officers and employees of the Company that vest in proportion to the ratio that the Company's "Cumulative Net Non-GAAP EBITDA" achieved over a four-year performance period compares to the Cumulative Net Non-GAAP EBITDA goal of \$14 million.
+All 800,000 non-vested shares had a grant date fair value of \$3.14 per share.
+The first potential vesting date was the Company's earnings release date for its 2014 first fiscal quarter and each subsequent potential vesting date is each of the Company's quarterly earnings release dates thereafter through the release date for the first quarter of 2017.
+Shares not vested as of the release date for the first quarter of 2017 are forfeited.
 Except for termination of employment in certain circumstances following a change of control, the unvested portion of an award is forfeited upon any termination of employment.
-Under the terms of the awards, vesting is partially accelerated and each award is converted to a time-vested award upon a change of control of the Company.
-The holders of shares underlying non-vested share awards have all of the rights of stockholders of the Company, including the right to receive dividends and to vote the shares, until the shares are forfeited to the Company.
+Under the terms of an award, vesting is partially accelerated and the award is converted to a time-vested award upon a change of control of the Company.

-Stock-based compensation cost for performance-based non-vested share awards is measured at the grant date based on the fair value of shares expected to be earned at the end of the performance period, based on the closing market price of the Company's common stock on the date of grant, and is recognized as expense using the straight-line method over the performance period based upon the probable number of shares expected to vest.
+Share-based compensation cost for performance-based non-vested share awards is measured at the grant date based on the fair value of shares expected to be earned at the end of the performance period, based on the closing market price of the Company's common stock on the date of grant, and is recognized as expense using the straight-line method over the performance period based upon the probable number of shares expected to vest.
 The Company estimates and excludes compensation cost related to awards not expected to vest based upon estimated forfeitures.
-During fiscal 2013, the Company recorded \$487,000 of stock-based compensation expense in connection with the performance-based non-vested share awards granted in April 2013.
-As of December 28, 2013, there is an estimated \$1.9 million of unrecognized stock-based compensation expense, net of estimated forfeitures, related to the performance-based non-vested share awards.
-The unrecognized compensation cost at December 28, 2013 is expected to be recognized over a period of 39 months.
+During fiscal years 2014 and 2013, the Company recorded \$631,000 and \$487,000, respectively, of share-based compensation expense in connection with performance-based non-vested share awards.
+As of January 3, 2015, there was an estimated \$1.4 million of unrecognized share-based compensation expense, net of estimated forfeitures, related to performance-based non-vested share awards will be achieved and the unrecognized compensation cost at January 3, 2015 related to performance-based non-vested share awards is expected to be recognized over a period of 27 months.